GMSzebeni/diligent-backend-fastify-1/tasks.md

 Answer the following questions:

-- Which architecture is applied in this repo?
+- Which architecture is applied in this repo? layered architecture
-- What kind of elements/components can you identify?
+- What kind of elements/components can you identify? controller - service - repository
-- Where is the entry point of the repo?
+- Where is the entry point of the repo? server.ts
-- What is the scope of the repositories?
+- What is the scope of the repositories? owner and pet tables - crud operation
-- What is the scope of the services?
+- What is the scope of the services? business logic
-- What is happening in the controllers?
+- What is happening in the controllers? request-reply from and to the user
-- Why do we use the `DbClient` type in the pet repository?
+- Why do we use the `DbClient` type in the pet repository? dependency inversion
 - What would you improve in this codebase?

 - How does the code handle the `async` route handlers?

 ### Background material